 Fuel gas system; or,

-Gas disposal well not currently under review by the Division of Oil and Gas and Geothermal Resources.
+Gas disposal well not currently under review by CalGEM.

-If no sales gas system, fuel gas system, or gas disposal well specified in section 95671(b) is available at the facility, the owner or operator must control the collected vapors as follows:
+If no sales gas system, fuel gas system, or gas disposal well specified in section 95671(b) is available at the facility, the owner or operator shall control the collected vapors as follows:

-For facilities without an existing vapor control device installed at the facility, the owner or operator must install a new vapor control device as specified in section 95671(d); or,
+For facilities without an existing vapor control device installed at the facility, the owner or operator shall install a new vapor control device as specified in section 95671(d); or,

-For facilities currently operating a vapor control device and which are required to control additional vapors as a result of this subarticle, the owner or operator must replace the existing vapor control device with a new vapor control device as specified in section 95671(d) to control all of the collected vapors, if the device does not already meet the requirements specified in section 95671(d).
+For facilities currently operating a vapor control device and which are required to control vapors collected as a result of this subarticle, the owner or operator shall replace the existing vapor control device with a new vapor control device as specified in section 95671(d) to control all of the collected vapors, if the device does not already meet the requirements specified in section 95671(d).

-Any vapor control device required in section 95671(c) must meet the following requirements:
+Any vapor control device required in section 95671(c) shall meet the following requirements:

-If the vapor control device is to be installed in a region classified as in attainment with all state and federal ambient air quality standards, the vapor control device must achieve at least 95 percent vapor control efficiency of total emissions and must meet all applicable federal, state, and local air district requirements; or,
+If the vapor control device is to be installed in a region classified as in attainment with all state and federal ambient air quality standards for ozone, respirable particulate matter (PM10), fine particulate matter (PM2.5), and nitrogen dioxide, the vapor control device shall achieve at least 95 percent vapor control efficiency of total emissions, shall follow all applicable performance test procedures in Appendix F (beginning <the later of April 1, 2024 or the effective date – OAL to insert>, including devices required in section 95671(c) prior to <the later of April 1, 2024 or the effective date – OAL to insert>) and shall meet all applicable federal, state, and local air district requirements; or,

-If the vapor control device is to be installed in a region classified as non-attainment with, or which has not been classified as in attainment of, all state and federal ambient air quality standards, the owner or operator must install one of the following devices that meets all applicable federal, state, and local air district requirements:
+If the vapor control device is to be installed in a region classified as non-attainment with, or “unclassifiable” for, any state or federal ambient air quality standard for ozone, respirable particulate matter (PM10), fine particulate matter (PM2.5), or nitrogen dioxide, the owner or operator shall install one of the following devices that follows all applicable performance test requirements in Appendix F (beginning <the later of April 1, 2024 or the effective date – OAL to insert>, including devices required in section 95671(c) prior to <the later of April 1, 2024 or the effective date – OAL to insert>) and meets all applicable federal, state, and local air district requirements:

 A non-destructive vapor control device that achieves at least 95 percent vapor control efficiency of total emissions and does not result in emissions of nitrogen oxides (NOx); or,